How Much Does Trucking Company Insurance Cost in 2026?

 Definition: Straight trucks used for local and regional delivery (parcel, furniture, white glove, contractor work) where claim frequency can be higher due to dense traffic and dock exposure.

 For city-heavy operations, your garaging ZIP and day-to-day congestion exposure can swing pricing as much as annual miles.
+See box truck insurance cost in 2026 for benchmarks by use case and territory.

 4) Reefer & specialized hauling insurance cost